Clara Luciani

 Clara Luciani (/fr/, /fr/; /it/; born 10 July 1992) is a French singer-songwriter and musician.

-Biography

 Early life

 Luciani comes from a Corsican family.
 Her grandfather, whom she did not know, was from Ajaccio.
 Luciani grew up in Septèmes-les-Vallons, in the suburbs of Marseille.
 Before her career in music, she studied art history and performed various jobs, including pizza chef, babysitter, sales at Zara, and teaching ESL.

 Career

 In 2011, she became one of the vocalists in the rock band La Femme.
 She sang two songs on their 2013 album, Psycho Tropical Berlin.
 After leaving the group, she formed the duo Hologram with Maxime Sokolinski.

 In 2015–2016, Luciani accompanied singer Raphaël onstage for his Somnambules tour.

 In 2017, she performed with Benjamin Biolay and released her first EP, Monstre d'amour, recorded with Benjamin Lebeau (The Shoes) and Ambroise Willaume (Revolver), to critical acclaim.

 On 6 April 2018, Luciani released her first studio album, Sainte-Victoire, which was well received by the press.
 The following winter, she toured Australia, performing at the So Frenchy So Chic festival series in Adelaide, Melbourne, Sydney, and Brisbane.
 She released a second album, Cœur, in 2021.

 Luciani has cited Nico, PJ Harvey, Patti Smith, Françoise Hardy, Serge Gainsbourg, Michel Legrand, Paul McCartney, Sonic Youth, and Pixies as influences.